 Q: What is AWS OpsWorks?

-AWS OpsWorks is a flexible application management solution with automation tools that enable you to model and control your applications and their supporting infrastructure.
+AWS OpsWorks is a flexible configuration management solution with automation tools that enable you to model and control your applications and their supporting infrastructure.
 AWS OpsWorks makes it easy to manage the complete application lifecycle, including resource provisioning, configuration management, application deployment, software updates, monitoring, and access control.
 AWS OpsWorks is designed for IT administrators and ops-minded developers who want an easy way to manage applications of nearly any scale and complexity without sacrificing control.
 With AWS OpsWorks you can create a logical architecture, provision resources based on that architecture, deploy your applications and all supporting software and packages in your chosen configuration, and then operate and maintain the application through lifecycle stages such as auto-scaling events and software updates.

 Q: Who should use AWS OpsWorks?

-System administrators and ops-minded developers who are looking for a powerful end-to-end application management solution should consider AWS OpsWorks.
+System administrators and ops-minded developers who are looking for a powerful end-to-end configuration management solution should consider AWS OpsWorks.
 AWS OpsWorks is targeted at DevOps users who want better management and automation tools to help them customize and control their environments.
 An AWS OpsWorks user typically values:

 Q: What can users do with AWS OpsWorks that they could not do before?